-If they want elaborate French cooking, I’m not the chef for them, but if they would like light dinners heavy on vegetables, I’m the chef for them.
+If I receive a request for elaborate French cooking, I know that I’m not the chef for that client, but if they would like light dinners heavy on vegetables, I’m the chef for them.
 Not just personal chefs, but most chefs in general, have a specialty they enjoy cooking and have spent a lot of time perfecting.

 Myth #6 All Personal Chefs Have Extensive Culinary Arts Training

 Personal chefs and chefs in general have diverse backgrounds.
 Some may have been raised in a family that owned a restaurant, may have worked in a restaurant since they were fifteen, had a grandmother who showed them how to cook everything from scratch, or just have an intense passion about cooking.